1. How do we secure a spot in the camp?

 We do have a bursary program designed to assist families with the costs of camp.
 It is specifically aimed at sponsoring families from SE.
 Saskatchewan, but we have other donations which are not so targeted.
 Phone and talk with Michele about the options and possibilities.
 We try to be as accommodating as humanly possible, while still meeting our financial obligations.

-We have several scheduled jams: daily at 4pm we have a slow jam and a regular jam in two different locations.
+With our new format, there are spaces for much jamming.
+An intermediate jam occurs daily in the chapel, with a jam leader.
 However, students are encouraged to start their own jams all over camp!
 There is jamming at the kids’ campfire ( at 6:00).
 A Jam band plays for the square dance every night (everyone can play if you can play up to dance tempo) and there is jamming at the campfire after the dancing and usually in the Mother Theresa Living room.
 Teenagers often jam in the Piano room 1, and the bluegrass bunch often jam in the forest.
 You see jams happening in the camping area at all times of the day!
 And everyone is welcome to join in … wherever!

 15. My husband / friend / family member is only coming for a couple of days.
 Can he stay and eat meals?

 Yes.
 They will need a guest pass.
 We charge facility fees for guest passes on site, which covers administration, facility usage and nightly concerts.
-Meal tickets are not included in the campus pass, but can be purchased daily during the morning coffee break.
+Meal tickets are not included in the campus pass, but can be purchased daily from the Kitchen Staff, as they are available.
+It is up to the Kitchen to decide if they have planned on sufficient food for that day to accommodate more guests.

 16. How do I find out when the concerts are, and who is playing on what nights?